Vaesea/Stev-s-Limbo/README.md

 ## Stev's Limbo Credits
 Purgateam / Bambi's Purgatory Team (Bambi's Purgatory (stev's limbo is very inspired by bambi's purgatory))

-Convival (convival9 on youtube) (Made the instrumental of  No Limit)

 Your Average FNF Pro (Made VS Stev and all the stuff from VS Stev that's used in this mod)

 https://gamebanana.com/tools/ 13458 (Chromatic Abberation Effect)